 The Last of the Mohicans.
 A tale of adventure, resolve . . . and scathing invective heaped upon the Hurons!

 The more time I spent with the Mohicans, Hurons, French, English, and Colonists, the keener my insight into the character of man.
-By the end, I aspired to be a better man, for I was reading about fellow men, be they courageous, clueless, or contemptible.
+By the end, I aspired to a higher standard.
+May every book we read leave so positive a mark.